Lemon Olive Oil Cake

 This is an excellent cake for holiday parties and events.
 It is a talking piece kind of cake rather than just another chocolate cake that we’ve all had a zillion times.
 Unique and different in the best possible way.

 It would be the perfect cake to serve after a fancier dinner party with equally rich or luxurious food.
-I liken the cake to cakes served in fancy restaurants.
+I liken olive oil cake to cakes served in fancy restaurants.
 They are never sugar bombs – even the chocolate ones.
 They are more refined and tend to have unique flavor pairings that you don’t encounter often.

 lemon olive oil cake slice on white plate